mvellasco/mvellasco.github.io/_posts/2025-03-28-determinism.markdown

 There's no randomness involved; the future is entirely determined by the initial condition and the rule 'a'.
 * **Example:** If x<sub>0</sub> = 2 and a = 3, then x<sub>1</sub> = 6, x<sub>2</sub> = 18, x<sub>3</sub> = 54, and so on.

-**2. Logistic Map (a slightly more complex example often used in chaos theory):**
+**Logistic Map (a slightly more complex example often used in chaos theory):**

 * **Equation:** x<sub>n+1</sub> = r * x<sub>n</sub> * (1 - x<sub>n</sub>)

 * **Explanation:** This equation models population growth. 'x<sub>n</sub>' represents the population at time 'n', and 'r' is a growth rate parameter.
  Even though the equation is simple, it can exhibit complex behavior, but it *remains deterministic*.
 For specific values of 'r', the system will settle into a stable state.
 If you know x<sub>0</sub> and 'r', you can calculate all future values.

 * **Key Point:** This demonstrates that determinism doesn't necessarily mean predictability.
 Even deterministic systems can be highly sensitive to initial conditions (the "butterfly effect"), making long-term prediction difficult in practice.

-**3. Systems of Differential Equations:**
+**Systems of Differential Equations:**

 For continuous systems (rather than discrete steps like above), we use differential equations.
 For example, modeling a simple pendulum: